George Martin: The Beatles Anthology

-Martin oversaw post-production on The Beatles Anthology (which was originally entitled The Long and Winding Road) in 1994 and 1995, working again with Geoff Emerick.
-Martin decided to use an old 8-track analogue mixing console – which EMI learned an engineer still had – to mix the songs for the project, instead of a modern digital console.
-He explained this by saying that the old console created a completely different sound, which a new console could not accurately reproduce.
-He said he found the whole project a strange experience, as they had to listen to themselves chatting in the studio, 25–30 years previously.
-Martin also contributed extensive interviews to the Anthology documentary series.
-All three of the Anthology double-album releases reached no. 1 in the US.

-Martin was not involved in producing the two new singles reuniting McCartney, Harrison, and Starr, who wanted to overdub two old Lennon demos provided by Yoko Ono—"Free as a Bird" and "Real Love".
-Though Martin's hearing loss was cited publicly as the rationale, he was not asked by the band members to produce the tracks; Jeff Lynne performed these duties instead.
+Martin oversaw post-production on The Beatles Anthology project in 1994 and 1995, working again with Geoff Emerick.
+Martin decided to use an old 8-track analogue mixing console to mix the songs for the project instead of a modern digital console.
+In his view, the old console created a distinct sound which a new one could not accurately reproduce.
+He said he found the project a strange experience, as they had to listen to themselves chatting in the studio, 25 to 30 years previously.
+However, he was not involved in producing the two new songs reuniting McCartney, Harrison, and Starr: the Lennon demos "Free as a Bird" and "Real Love".
+Though Martin's hearing loss was publicly cited as the rationale, he was not asked by the band members to produce the tracks; Jeff Lynne performed these duties instead.